 5 Reasons You Should Never Get a 30-Year Mortgage

 2. With a 30-Year Mortgage you pay less each month, but you pay twice as much – If this sounds like a benefit to you, then you need to think again.
 You can pay a little less each month now and pay later, or you can pay a little more now, and reap the benefits later.
-Remember, money is ALL about thinking and acting for the betterment of your long term goals and future success.
+Remember, money is ALL about thinking and acting for the betterment of your long term success.
 For the sake of your future self, take the hit and pay a little extra each month now!

 THE ONLY INTEREST THAT MAKES MILLIONAIRES IS COMPOUND INTEREST.
 ANY OTHER INTERESTS SHOULD BE AVOIDED LIKE THE PLAGUE.